SpineEventEngine/money/README.md

 ## Supported Languages

-Currently the library supports only Java, with JavaScript and C++ being on the priority list.
+Currently the library supports only Java, with JavaScript and Dart being on the priority list.

 ## Adding to a Gradle Project